Incubus: Regional variations

 In Swedish folklore, the mara or mare is a spirit or goblin that rides on the chests of humans while they sleep, giving them bad dreams (or "nightmares").
 Belief in the mare goes back to the Norse Ynglinga saga from the 13th century, but the belief is probably even older.
 The mare was likely inspired by sleep paralysis.

-In Assam, a northeastern province of India, it is mostly known as pori (Assamese: পৰী, meaning "angel") (pari in Hindi and etymological cousin of fairy).
+In Assam, a northeastern state of India, it is mostly known as pori (Assamese: পৰী, meaning "angel") (pari in Hindi and etymological cousin of fairy).
 According to the mythology, Pori comes to a man at night in his dreams and seduces him.
 Gradually, the victim's health deteriorates, and in some cases, he develops suicidal tendencies.

-In Turkish culture, incubus is known as Karabasan.
+In Turkish culture, the incubus is known as Karabasan.
 It is an evil being that descends upon some sleepers at night.
 These beings are thought to be spirits or jinns.
 It can be seen or heard in the nightmare and a heavy weight is felt on the chest.
 Yet, people cannot wake up from that state.
 Some of the causes are sleeping without adequately covering the body (especially women) and eating in bed.

+In Ukrainian folklore, the "perelesnyk" is a significant figure resembling an incubus and associated with meteors, lightning, and fire.
+This supernatural being was believed to transform into a fiery dragon or young man, entering homes through chimneys, doors, or windows to seduce women by taking on the appearance of deceased spouses or lovers.
+Considered both seductive and perilous, the perelesnyk gifted treasures at night that turned to worthless items by daybreak.
+Its touch could drain vitality and hasten death.
+Countermeasures included uttering "amen" or wearing a crucifix.
+The character's appearance in Ukrainian literature, such as Lesya Ukrainka's "The Forest Song", illustrates the cultural impact of this entity, showcasing its role in shaping perceptions of the supernatural and influencing creative works.

 In the Xhosa, Pondo and Zulu cultures of South Africa, some variations of the impundulu resemble incubi as they are believed to appear as handsome men to seduce women and drink their blood.

+Although said creatures exhibit similar characteristics to an Incubus, they may not be considered an Incubus in the traditional sense.